CATEGORIES

 3. CreateRemoteThread (or equivalents) – to call LoadLibrary remotely (passing it the pointer to the written path).
 Some variants may involve running the LoadLibrary via APC instead of the new thread.

-In this section we propose an alternative implementation, that does not require write privileges to the target process, and involves non-standard APIs:
+In this section we propose an alternative implementation, that does not require write access right to the target process, and involves non-standard APIs:

 1. SetThreadDescription + NtQueueApcThreadEx2 with GetThreadDescription – for remote memory allocation + writing the path to the remote process